-Age Minimum Age: 11 years

-Maximum Age: Date of 16th birthday.
+Age Minimum Age: 11 years Maximum Age: Date of 16th birthday.
+You CAN move up if you wish, any time after your 15th birthday.
 Special dispensations at the discretion of the MKC Management Committee.
 Chassis Must comply with the MKC Safety regulations.

-Drivetrain YAMAHA KT100J Unrestricted 120KG (Max Piston Size 51.3)

-Carburettor In accordance with the relevant engine type homologation.

-Induction Noise Silencer In accordance with the relevant engine type homologation

-Muffler In accordance with the relevant engine type homologation

-Clutch All Registered Types

-Fuel Commercial PULP

-Tyres Dunlop DFH

-Apparel Refer to Technical Rules - Apparel

-Competition White Background Black Numbers.

-Numbers Refer to section 11.18
+Drivetrain YAMAHA KT100J Unrestricted 120KG (Max Piston Size 51.3) Carburettor In accordance with the relevant engine type homologation.
+Induction Noise Silencer In accordance with the relevant engine type homologation Muffler In accordance with the relevant engine type homologation Clutch All Registered Types Fuel Commercial PULP Tyres Dunlop DFH Apparel Refer to Technical Rules - Apparel Competition Numbers White Background Black Numbers.
+Refer to section 11.18